 I managed to stay sober for almost six months following detox, but relapsed again following two recurring personal triggers of relationship issues and high stress levels at work.
 I knew I needed to be personally reset with professional help, as my relapse pattern was ingrained in me, specifically before my use of alcohol destroyed everything – my job, my family and me.
 I decided to go back to Manor Clinic for their 28-day programme.

 This programme at Manor Clinic gave me time to look at myself.
 I was at a stage in my life in which I had lost track of who I was; my personal identity was confusing.
 I needed to understand why I wanted to self-destruct, self-harm and escape reality.
 Manor Clinic helped me to rearrange the jigsaw puzzle, to realise that I have an obsessive nature and obsess about everything.
 I was always after the next high and disappointed when I did not achieve my overly high standards.
 I now understand the genetic line in my family for addiction and can see a strong drinking pattern from when I was young.

 I went into treatment at Manor Clinic thinking I was just an alcoholic, but left as an alcoholic and an addict to work, exercise, drugs and adrenalin to name a few.
-I know that drugs are a major trigger for my drinking and I now attend Narcotics Anonymous (NA); I have been clean from drugs for the same amount of time as alcohol.
+I know that drugs, like cocaine, are a major trigger for my drinking and I now attend Narcotics Anonymous (NA); I have been clean from drugs for the same amount of time as alcohol.
 Life is going really well for me now and my partner is expecting a baby.
 I enjoy keeping in touch with Manor Clinic and the Wednesday aftercare sessions are an important element of the programme which keeps myself and other former patients focused on our recovery and positive for the future.

 *names have been changed